emmyzzang/Bamazon/README.md

 The following features are included.

+I. CUSTOMER VIEW

-On runtime initialization of the BamazonCustomer view, the Item ID, product name, and price of each product are displayed to the user.
+On runtime initialization of the module, 'bamazonCustomer.js', the Item ID, product name, and price of each product are displayed to the user.
 The user is prompted to enter the item ID of the product they would like to buy as well as how many units they would like to buy.

 <img src="images/AmazonCustomerView.png">